Convez/k8s-services-deploy-ansible/README.md

 # k8s-services-deploy-ansible
 Holds my the ansible playbook for automatically deploying any microservice architecture configuration on k8s

+A .kubeconfig file needs to be present in the folder in order to connect to the k8s cluster

 The ansible playbook automatically creates the namespace and deploys, according to definitions:
  - services
  - service accounts